 Imagine being a child in today’s world.
 Everything is new, even the things which are common for us are new to a child.
 If you think it is difficult for you, how do you think a child must feel?
 But how do children do this?
 How do they deal with it all and additionally learn all the things they need to know?

 Curiosity is that feeling of wanting to know.
-There is no “must know” or judgement in this.
+There is no “must-know” or judgment in this.
 Children want to find out about all the things around them.
 The more, the better.
 They usually start with the big and more obvious stuff and then move into the details of it all.
 They are always engaged in the new.

 Excitement is that feeling of opportunity and dreaming.
 For children, not knowing is the opportunity to learn something and not a reason to be scared.